Telomeres are specialized structures found at the ends of chromosomes, resembling small caps that protect the chromosome ends from damage and injury.

 Summary

-Telomeres are special structures found at the ends of chromosomes and play important roles in normal cell function.
+Telomeres are specialized structures found at the ends of chromosomes and play important roles in normal cell function.

-Telomere length shortens with each cell division, and significant shortening of telomeres is associated with the aging process and many diseases.
+Telomere length shortens with each cell division due to the end replication problem, and significant shortening of telomeres is linked to the aging process and many diseases.

 Telomere research may lead to the development of new treatments for many diseases associated with telomere shortening.